 1. Purpose of Dataset: The dataset for experimental module was utilized to analyze and predict depression in users on a Tweet Level architecture.
 However, the dataset for proposed solution module was carried under a User Level architecture for studying and predicting depression in users on social media.
 To add to it, the dataset at User Level was used to visualize and analyze the pattern of user engagement on social media using data analysis and machine learning.

 2. Data Collection: The dataset for both the experimental module (Tweet Level) and the proposed solution module (User Level) are collected from Twitter.
 The datasets were collected using Twint (Twitter Intelligence Tool) and Tweepy (Python library).

-3 (Experiments)
+Table 3 Dataset used for Tweet Level Architecture (Experiments)